zxzl/Exploring-ES6/16 모듈/README.md

 > Modules that only export single values are very popular in the Node.js community.
 But they are also common in frontend development where you often have classes for models and components, with one class per module.
 An ES6 module can pick a default export, the main exported value.
 Default exports are especially easy to import.

+아래 ECMAScript 6 모듈은 단일 함수이다.
-The following ECMAScript 6 module “is” a single function:
+> The following ECMAScript 6 module “is” a single function:

 ```js
 //------ myFunc.js ------